MontrealCorpusTools/mfa-models/docs/source/benchmarks/english_alignments.md

 No details on the race of participants are reported anywhere in the Buckeye Corpus literature, suggesting that all participants are white.
 As this corpus is tailored to an extremely specific variation of American English, please use caution in interpreting the results as they may relate to other languages.
 ```

 The Buckeye Corpus can be obtained through [their website](https://buckeyecorpus.osu.edu/) once you agree to their license.
 The state that is downloadable has a number of transcription errors and formatting issues.
-A {download}`git patch <../_static/benchmarks/buckeye.patch>` addresses these, which fixes inconsistencies in their transcription (the occasional ``nx``, ``h`` phones, lines missing phone/word entries, etc), removing any transcriptions beyond the end of the sound file, and some reannotations of gross errors (i.e., transcripts appearing more than a second before they are said in the audio, words annotated as laughter or vocnoise even though they're largely intelligible and have phones annotated).
+A {download}`git patch <../_static/benchmarks/buckeye.patch>` addresses these, which fixes inconsistencies in their transcription (the occasional ``nx``, ``h`` phones, lines missing phone/word entries, etc), removing any transcriptions beyond the end of the sound file, and some re-annotations of gross errors (i.e., transcripts appearing more than a second before they are said in the audio, words annotated as "laughter" or "vocnoise" even though they're largely intelligible and have phones annotated).
 Once the transcription files are patched, you can use [the scripts on Github](https://github.com/MontrealCorpusTools/mfa-models/tree/main/scripts/alignment_benchmarks).

 The phoneset mapping files for the Buckeye phoneset are available for [ARPA](https://github.com/MontrealCorpusTools/mfa-models/tree/main/scripts/alignment_brtenchmarks/mapping_files/arpa_buckeye_mapping.yaml) and [MFA](https://github.com/MontrealCorpusTools/mfa-models/tree/main/scripts/alignment_benchmarks/mapping_files/mfa_buckeye_mapping.yaml).